CoShared-NikkiPetersen/swes-takehome-challenge/README.md

 delete a company from the directory.

 ## Tech stack
 For this project, I used Vue.js for the front end and accessed the database directly with API calls.
-The database is served from Firebase (using a NoSQL data model).
+The database is served from Firebase (using a NoSQL data model in Firestore).

 ## Project setup